blackducksoftware/opssight-connector/install/hub/README.md

 3) Finally, edit the `HUB_POSTGRES_HOST` field in the `hub-db-config` configmap to match the DNS name or IP address of your external postgres host (alternatively, use a headless service for advanced users).
 Use `kubectl edit cm` or `oc edit cm` to do this.

 Your external database is now set up.
-Move on to step 4 to install the hub.
+Move on to step 4 to install the Hub.

 #### Step 4: Finally, create the hub app's containers.

-You have now set up the main initial containers that the blackduck hub depends on, and set its database up; you can start the rest of the application.
+You have now set up the main initial containers that the Black Duck Hub depends on, and set its database up; you can start the rest of the application.
 As mentioned earlier, for fully production deployment, you'll want to replace emptyDir's with real storage directories based on your admin's recommendation.
 Then all you have to do is create the 3rd yaml file, like so, and the hub will be up and running in a few minutes:

 ```
 #### Done setting up the external DB.
 kubectl create -f 3-hub.yml -n myhub
 ```

-If all the above pods are properly scheduled and running, you can then expose the webserver endpoint, and start using the hub to scan projects.
+If all the above pods are properly scheduled and running, you can then expose the webserver endpoint, and start using the Hub to scan projects.

-### Quick start examples: The easiest way to get a hub up and running on your Cloud Native environment.
+### Quick start examples: The easiest way to get a hub up and running in your Cloud Native environment

-The following two quick starts show how to get the hub up 'instantly' for a prototype configuration that you can evolve.
+The following two quick starts show how to get the Hub up 'instantly' for a prototype configuration that you can evolve.
 - These are only examples, not 'installers', and should be leveraged by administrators who know what they are doing to quickly grok the hub setup process.
-- Do not assume that running these scripts is a replacement for actually understanding the hub setup/configuration process.
+- Do not assume that running these scripts is a replacement for actually understanding the Hub setup/configuration process.
 - Building on the points above: Make sure you make any production modifications (volumes, certificates, etc) that you need before running them.
 Contact blackduck support if you have questions on how to adopt these scripts to match any special hub configurations you need.

-That said: If you're just learning the hub for the first time, these are a great way to get started quickly.
-So feel free to dive in and try the quick starts out to get the hub up and running quickly in your cloud native environment!
+That said: If you're just learning the Hub for the first time, these are a great way to get started quickly.
+So feel free to dive in and try the quick starts out to get the Hub up and running quickly in your cloud native environment!

 Openshift users: use `oc` instead of kubectl, and `project` instead of namespace.